SRCPARSER packaged code

 - Wait a while.

-- When complete, type DBG and have fun
+- When complete, type DBG (or the relevant command for the utility you've downloaded) and have fun

 - DBG400 should be in your library list to run the tools, but at the bottom will do fine.
 If you've merged it with an existing library, then that's fine.

 There purposely isn't any fancy error trapping in the installation routine.
 If SRCPARSER doesn't compile, or compiles but doesn't run without errors, check the job log.
 If MAKExxx doesn't compile or run, ditto.
 MAKExxx clears out all about-to-be-created

 objects from the object library (DBG400 by default) prior to any creates, so it should be okay to restart once any problems have been rectified.